spacetelescope/stasis/README.md

 ### runtime

-Environment variables exported are _global_ to all programs executed by ohmycal.
+Environment variables exported are _global_ to all programs executed by stasis.
 There is no limit to the number of environment variables that can be set.

 | Key                    | Type   | Purpose                                                    | Required |
 |------------------------|--------|------------------------------------------------------------|----------|